 While durability for short trail races and quick training isn’t as important as for, say, a 100-mile race, it is still something to consider.
 All the shoes tested proved nearly as durable as their heavier counterparts.

-The real innovation here is that so many brands could merge cushy midsoles into such an overall lightweight shoe.
-It could be my body type — I am six feet, four inches tall, and weigh 180 pounds — but I generally note that the midsole is the first component of my shoes to decline.
-To my delight, the shoes in this guide maintained the midsole ride as much as the heavier shoes I’ve tested.
+The real innovation here is that so many brands can merge cushy midsoles into such an overall lightweight shoe.
+To our delight, the shoes in this guide maintained the midsole ride as much as the heavier shoes we’ve tested.

 Outsole and Midsole Characteristics

-The type of trail race you’re running or the terrain you train on will likely influence the type of outsole and midsole you need the most.
+The type of trail race you’re running or the terrain you train on will likely influence the type of outsole and midsole you want.

-Each outsole in this guide is fairly low profile.
-In some instances, like in the Hoka Tecton X 2, the midsole stack height is too extreme to move with stability over technical terrain.
+The outsole on the Hoka Tecton X 2 is fairly low profile, but the midsole stack height is too extreme to move with stability over technical terrain.
 The Arc’teryx Norvan SL 3 has the biggest and most spaced-out lug pattern and is excellent for descending on all terrain, but the very light EVA midsole may leave you hurting after a 1,000-foot descent.

-The solution in choosing a shoe is to match outsole and midsole characteristics to the course you’re running is to pay attention to the midsole density, midsole stack height, lug pattern, and type of outsole rubber compound.
+The solution in choosing a shoe is to match outsole and midsole characteristics to the course you’re running.
+You’ll want to pay attention to the midsole density, midsole stack height, lug pattern, and type of outsole rubber compound.

 Why You Should Trust Us